 Thank you very much, Alex.
 We had wonderful presentations this morning.
 I think really that showed several aspects of what we do so well, and how fortunate we all are to be associated with an institution that gives us a chance to impact the world through the people we work with in such profound ways.
 We spoke a little bit about the Night on the Oval and we were thanking people at the end of the But for Ohio State campaign.
 I said this to someone a couple of days ago that the reason for that event, your role for that event and others, was to thank significant donors who have done the most to help us move forward.
-Time and time again throughout that message always was, they said, "No, no, thank you.
+Time and time again throughout that evening as I was thanking people, I received the same message back from them and that message always was, they said, "No, no, thank you.
 Thank you for what's happening here at The Ohio State University and for the opportunity to be a part of it."
 So this was a great reflection of the blessing that we have to be associated with so many good people doing so many good things, so thank you all.